julianomacielferreira/spring-boot-project/README.md

 - [ ] Validate constraints for duplicated data (email unique, etc)
 - [ ] Improve response error messages
 - [ ] Not pass the `id` field in the update body endpoint
+- [ ] Setup to run with docker locally
 - [ ] Deploy as a docker image

 ## Running the application